 Without a credit history, you may be turned down for an unsecured credit card.
 Your next option is to apply for a secured credit card.
-Your credit availability will be limited to the amount of funds you place on the card, minus any fees charged.
+Your credit availability will be limited to the number of funds you place on the card, minus any fees charged.
 By making regular payments on time, you will be able to establish a credit rating.
-If you have a credit score, or are not sure, you can request a copy of your credit report.
+If you have a credit score or are not sure, you can request a copy of your credit report.

 In Singapore, for example, you would contact the Credit Bureau Singapore.
 It is not unheard for an incorrect record to be on a credit report.
 For example, a bill you paid off may have inadvertently been recorded as unpaid.
 In these cases, you can write to the credit reporting agency and have the incorrect charge removed.
 Establishing a good credit rating will allow you to borrow funds at a lower interest rate in the future.

 - Pay Down Debt